 Focus upon either the Ajna Chakra, the point between the eyebrows; or the Anahata Chakra, in the region of the heart.
-Yogis who tend to be more on the intellectual side may gravitate toward the Ajna Chakra, whereas the more emotional yogi may prefer the Anahata Chakra.
+Practitioners who tend to be more on the intellectual side may gravitate toward the Ajna Chakra, whereas the more emotional person may prefer the Anahata Chakra.
 (Learn more about chakras here.)

 10. Hold an object of concentration at this focal point.

 Choose a neutral and positive object of concentration.
 This can be an image, a mandala, a symbol or even a mantra, such as “Om,” that is mentally repeated in rhythm with the breath.
 Visualize that object in the chosen chakra and hold your concentration on it.